apache/arrow/docs/source/developers/reviewing.rst

 * Like any communication, code reviews are governed by the Apache `Code of Conduct <https://www.apache.org/foundation/policies/conduct.html>`_.
   This applies to both reviewers and contributors.

-XXX There may be other things to add here, any suggestions?